hoodiehq-archive/documentation/ru/techdocs/api/client/hoodie.store.md

   .fail(function(error) {})
 </code></pre>

 The **update** methods have a certain speciality.
-Beside that you can pass a plain JavaScript object with attributes updates, you can also pass a function, that manipulates the the object matched by the given **id**.
+Beside that you can pass a plain JavaScript object with attributes updates, you can also pass a function, that manipulates the object matched by the given **id**.

 Cases when this advantage can be very useful are applying calculations or for conditional updates.
-This will come mist handy when combined with **hoodie.store.updateAll**.
+This will come in most handy when combined with **hoodie.store.updateAll**.

 ##### Example